Ancestor-Focused Spiritual Practices

 All good wishes until next time,

-* I turned in the second draft on June 3!
-Random House is aiming for publication in 2021, possibly in spring, if I can complete revisions this fall and the book can go into production at the end of this year or early next.
-For now I’m awaiting word from my editor and agent.
+* I turned in the second draft on June 3 and I’m awaiting word from my editor and agent.
 It’s nice to be working only one job — for a month or two.

 ** My current draft is almost 120,000 words — eep!